clairenguyen23/simplydk.github.io/projects/tshirts/AIS-2017-t-shirt-design.md

 # image:
 #     title:
 author: DK Nguyen
-permalink: "/projects/tshirts/AIS-2017"
+permalink: "/projects/t-shirt-designs/AIS-2017"
 ---
 Hey guys!
 So I'm part of the T-shirt committee this year again for the Alive In Spirit retreat in January 2017.
 I'm working with a few other talented gals to pool ideas together and make this year's shirt awesome!

-This year, the shirt is supposed to coincide with the theme, which is "prayer".
-It's a pretty abstract theme, but we managed to come up with some really good designs so far that implement "prayer" really well.
+This year, the shirt is supposed to coincide with the theme "prayer".
+It's a pretty abstract theme, but we managed to come up with some really good designs so far that implement "prayer" well.
 Here are some of the ideas so far:

 ![Sketches 1](/images/metanoia2017_sketches1.jpg "Sketches #1")
 ![Sketches 2](/images/metanoia2017_sketches2.jpg "Sketches #2")